unepwcmc/ocean-plus-habitats/README.md

 * In each CSV, check that the columns are correct and that the data format appears to be the same according to previous months.
 Most commonly, you will need to rename `"iso3"` to `"iso3"` as the ISO column in each CSV.

+Mangroves data should be present for multiple years within the country CSVs.

 As of writing, the global statistics needs to be copied in from each CSV provided into the corresponding habitat within `config/habitats.yml`.
 Previously, this data would have been calculated automatically based on the country statistics.
 But due to inaccuracies caused (perhaps) by borders and non-national areas not being included within the counts, we currently depend on the data being made available in the habitats YAML file.

 * Copy in the `total_area` and `protected_area` from each CSV into each habitat in `config/habitats.yml`.

+* Create a new `global_statistics.zip` file and add to repo.

+This should contain the 5 habitat CSVs with protection stats at the country level as well as coastline_coverage.csv.

 * Finally, update the `CHANGELOG.md` with a minor version increment e.g. `1.3.4` -> `1.3.5`.
 Add a suitable line within
 the file to describe changes that have been applied in this release.
 Be sure to check whether any commits have since